jochenjonc/blog-component-state/README.md

 **cold**
 This means the producer sits inside of the observable.
-Whenever .subscribe is called the subscriber function fires and we create a new instance fo the producer. i.e. the static `interval` gets created whenever we subscribe to it.
+Whenever `subscribe` is called the subscriber function fires and we create a new instance fo the producer. i.e. the static `interval` gets created whenever we subscribe to it.
+Internally `setInterval` and `clearInterval` is call for every `subscribe` and `unsubscribe`.

 **hot**
 This means the producer sits outside of the observable.
 The producer emits values independent of the subscriber.

-If .subscribe is called we will receive all values from the moment of subscription on.
-The past values are not recognized. i.e. the `@Input` binding is a hot producer that sits outside of our `Subject` (extends `Observable`) and emits values independent of the moment when `async` pipe subscribes.
+If `subscribe` is called we will receive all values from the moment of subscription on, but past values are not recognized. i.e. the `@Input` binding is a hot producer that sits outside of our `Subject` and emits values independent of the moment when `async` pipe subscribes.

 **uni-cast**
 This means the producer is unique per subscription.